Filter

 Filters are used in astrophotography to increase contrast by allowing only light of certain wavelengths to pass through.
 Many objects (e.g. emission nebulae, planetary nebulae,...) emit or radiate only light waves of a certain spectrum.
 The electromagnetic wave spectra depend on the chemical elements in the object or in the gas surrounding the object.
 By using narrowband filters, which only allow a very narrow wavelength range to pass through to the chip, interfering, superimposed signals can be filtered out and a detailed image is produced.

 Since narrowband filters let through only very little light, the single exposure time increases enormously.
-Pure narrowband filters are not suitable for color cameras, since the Bayer-matrix would only let red light through on every 4th pixel, for example.
+Pure narrowband filters are only suitable for color cameras to a limited extent, as the Bayer matrix would only allow red light to pass through on every 4th pixel, for example.
+The processing software then integrates the image between the missing pixels, resulting in a slight loss of detail.
 An exception is a Duo-Narrowband filter that passes light at 500nm and 656nm.
 At 500nm the green and blue pixels are activated, at 656nm the red ones.

 Starlight when using a Bahtinov-mask, taken with a Duo-Narrowband filter andcolor camera